harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Why is my pipeline timing out even though my step hasn't reached the timeout yet?

 If your pipeline is timing out before your step has a chance to hit the timeout threshold, it's likely that the pipeline itself has a timeout that has already been reached.
+You can find the relevant pipeline setting in Advanced Settings > Pipeline Timeout Settings.

 #### Why can't I see any Harness Status Checks in my Github Branch Protection Rules after I already setup the trigger?